 Minus my time and the printed parts, my costs for this project were under $50.
 I could have gone for a higher cost solution all of which seem to use the Nav screen which I don’t like and like to keep it closed.
 I did later buy some spare parts (2 extra monitors).

-Flap protector / warning (curb feeler).
+Wind Deflector protector / warning (curb feeler).
 I was wearing these down when entering the driveway so I made some aluminum protectors that also make some noise I can hear when I’m scraping.
+The Wind Deflectors can be replaced separately from the Wheel Arch (I later found).
+They cost about $25 ea.

 Side view of the protectors.
 I bent each corner inward to dig into the plastic to hold in place.
 The aluminum is about 0.040″ since that’s what I had in my stock drawer.
 1/16″ would be nice but somehow that’s the size I don’t have.
 I used the sheet metal shear and took about 10 minutes to cut and install.